Part B Exam Results and Feedback

 Candidates may inform FPH of serious circumstances that occurred in the three weeks up to and including the date of the examination and that have adversely affected their examination performance.
 For further information see here.

 At the examination you will be given the provisional date of the release of results.
-Results will normally be posted by first class, to the address you provided to FPH, within four working days after the examination.
+Results will normally be sent by email, within five working days after the examination.

 There are two possible outcomes of the examination: Pass or Fail.
 No part/question of the OSPHE can be banked.

 Candidates who fail can request feedback to help them and their trainer with regard to areas they should consider in their personal development plan before applying to re-sit the examination.

 If you have passed the examination, your name will be passed to the Membership Department of FPH.
 You will be asked to become a Member of the Faculty, which is one of the requirements for the award of a CCT for inclusion on the GMC Specialist Register or Voluntary Register.